vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_event n/NAME d/DATE a/ADDRESS`

+* An event must have a mandatory name, date and address.
 * The event name **must not already exist** in JobFestGo.
 * Date must be valid and should be in the appropriate (YYYY-MM-DD) format.
 * Date should **not** be before the current date.
+* Past the date of the event, the event will be labelled as completed next to its name in event list.

 Examples:
 * `add_event n/CS2103T Presentation d/2023-11-10 a/311, Clementi Ave 2, #02-25` adds an event named `CS2103T Presentation` to JobFestGo. <br><br>